-Last week, I claimed that people fly Porter primarily because of convenience and not chiqueness.
-Also, I ended up recommending that you should force your customers to trade-off attributes to find what they really want.
-Some of you asked me to go into more detail on this topic.
-Let’s see if smart guys at Bain & Company can help you…
+Previously we claimed that people fly Porter primarily because of convenience and not chicness.
+Also, we recommended that you could force your customers to trade off attributes so that you can find what they genuinely want.
+Let’s dive a little deeper and see how smart guys at Bain & Company can help you.

-First, come up with a laundry list of product or brand attributes-typically that represent potential benefits.
-(For olive oil it could be colour, viscosity, taste, packaging, shape of the bottle, name etc…)
+First, come up with a long list of product or brand attributes-things that typically represent a potential benefit.
+(For the olive oil, it could be colour, viscosity, taste, packaging, shape of the bottle, name, etc.)

-Finally, continue showing different combinations of four attributes to identify the most and least important ones.
-The beauty of this technique is by forcing your customers to trade-off attributes, you understand exactly which attribute is the most important, which one is the second most important etc. (If you want to learn more, you can watch this presentation by Bain.
+Finally, continue showing random combinations of four attributes to identify the most and least important ones.
+This technique is highly effective because by forcing your customers to trade-off attributes; you discover which quality is the most important, which one is the second most important etc. (If you want to learn more, watch this presentation by Bain.
 If you are a researcher looking for more, then read this article.)

-Going back to Porter Airlines, I speculate that no matter what, convenience would come first, followed by price, followed by on-time flights and (maybe) then chiqueness.
-But, then again it is just me.
-If anyone from Porter is reading this and decides to conduct a “Maxdiff” I will be more than happy to learn the results.
-Even it turns out that I was wrong!
+Going back to Porter Airlines, we speculated that whatever the case may be, convenience would come first, followed by price, on-time flights, and (maybe) chicness.
+If anyone from Porter is reading this article and decides to conduct a “Maxdiff,” please feel free to share your results.

 Today’s actionable tip: Use MaxDiff to figure out what do your customers really want.